 ALSO READ: A realistic guide to claiming UIF

 The UIF benefit can be up to 66% of the employee’s salary

 Parental benefits must be paid at a rate of 66% of the earnings of the beneficiary at the date of application, subject to the maximum income threshold.
-This is up from 58% that beneficiaries used to receive.
+This is up from 58% that beneficiaries used to receive in the past years.
 However, as a UIF contributor, you’re not entitled to any benefits unless you’ve been employed for at least 13 weeks before the date of application for parental benefits.
-You must submit your applications within 12 months after the date of childbirth, the date the court grants you the adoption order or the date the child is placed in your care as a prospective adoptive parent by a competent court, pending the finalisation of an adoption order in respect of the child.
+You must submit your applications within 12 months after the date of childbirth, the date the court grants you the adoption order, or the date the child is placed in your care as a prospective adoptive parent by a competent court, pending the finalisation of an adoption order in respect of the child.